- City Departments

 Antlers Park is a destination park located on the shores of Lake Marion, it boasts a popular swimming beach, picnic shelters, recreational trails and more!
 The park is heavily utilized and it’s starting to show its age.
-A successful park bond referendum would provide funding for much needed improvements to the park.
-Some of the proposed improvements include:
+Some of the improvements include:

 - Expanded parking lot areas to accommodate the peak season traffic the park experiences